guillermooo/sublime-undocs/source/reference/metadata.rst

       Using shell variables in snippets.

-Note that shell variables are defined as dictionaries in an array and thus have a different format from ``settings`` subelements.
+Note that shell variables are defined as dictionaries in an array, and thus have a different format from ``settings`` subelements.